lijinf2/losha/apps/e2lsh/Readme.md

 Here we set our DE2LSH with band, row, width (W) and dimension accordingly.
 These parameter can be fine-tuned according to different data sets.
 Here, the config file is also setup on a distributed setting (which is worker20).
+Don't forget to set the works accordingly to `slave`.

 ## Running the Application